This page introduces you to the AppDynamics Application Performance Management (APM) Platform.

 For greater visibility into your application delivery environment, you can add AppDynamics Database Visibility to the deployment.

-App agents can tell you about calls to backend databases, including errors and call counts.
-The Database Visibility module extends that visibility to the workings of the database server itself.
-It gives you detailed information on query execution and performance, with an agent-less profile.
+App Agents provide information about calls to backend databases, including errors and call counts.
+The Database Visibility module extends your visibility into the workings of the database server itself by providing you with information about query execution and performance with an agent-less profile.

-AppDynamics Server Visibility adds to your view of the data center, with precious information on the performance of the machines and networks in your environment.
+AppDynamics Server Visibility contributes to your view of the data center by adding valuable information on the performance of the machines and networks in your environment.

 End User Monitoring for Client Experience

-While server-side monitoring can tell you a great deal about how end users experience your application's performance and especially how to improve that performance from the server side, end-user monitoring can extend that insight all the way from the initial client request through to the response on the client device.
-With AppDynamics End User Monitoring, you can collect information on where in the world your requests are coming from and what devices and channels your users are using, as well as the performance of your code once it's on your users' devices.
-You can even investigate mobile crashes by seeing stack traces and other contextual data at the moment of the crash, and AppDynamics can tie that data to business transaction data from the server side.
+While server-side monitoring provides insight into the end user's experience with application performance and suggests performance improvements to the server, end-user monitoring extends those insights from the initial client request to the client device response.
+AppDynamics End User Monitoring allows you to collect the information about where your requests are coming from, what devices/channels your users are using, and your code performance once deployed on your users' devices.
+Additionally, AppDynamics provides you with the visibility you need to investigate mobile crashes by displaying stack traces and other contextual data at the time of the crash and tying that to the Business Transaction data from the server.

 Business iQ and Application Analytics for Business Impact

 How does the overall performance of your application environment affect your business?
-Business iQ, powered by AppDynamics Application Analytics, can help you understand how the performance of your application environment and end-user applications ties to the business data of the transactions.
-It lets you sort, order, and understand the data that compose the business transactions.
+Business iQ, powered by AppDynamics Application Analytics, helps you understand how the performance of your application environment and end-user applications ties to the business data of the transactions.
+It lets you sort, order, and understand the data that composes the Business Transactions.
 It also enables you to drill into the varieties of log data that your environment generates.
-See Using Application Analytics Data for information about how to install and use application analytics.
+See Using Application Analytics Data for information about how to install and use Application Analytics.